kitfactory/illumo-flow/docs/tutorials/07_tracer_playground.md

 ## Tracer insights
 - ConsoleTracer prints `[FLOW]` spans in bright white and `[NODE]` spans in cyan; Agent instruction/input/response segments use yellow/blue/green respectively.
-- SQLiteTracer now delegates to `SQLiteTracerDB`, so spans/events live in `spans` / `events` tables—great for building SQL dashboards.
+- SQLiteTracer stores spans/events in the `spans` / `events` tables—run SQL queries to audit retries or routing decisions.
-- OtelTracer can be backed by `TempoTracerDB(exporter=...)` to reuse the OTLP exporter you already have in production.
+- OtelTracer forwards buffered spans to the exporter supplied via `exporter=my_exporter` (for example, an OTLP client).
 - All tracers receive the same payload, so switching them never changes business logic—only the destination of telemetry.

 ### Sample output